Children's Policy and Funding Initiative

 Picture

 White House leadership: Presidential leadership is critical to signal across agencies that the topic is important.
-This can take several forms, including a Presidential statement at a public event announcing a hallmark initiative along with an Executive Order providing instructions for coordinated whole-of-government action across US agencies including a Cross Agency Priority for agency budgets.
+This can take several forms, including a Cross Agency Priority for agency budgets.

-Leading U.S. official: There needs to be a senior-level U.S. government official who reports to the President, Vice President, or Cabinet member and who serves as a central point of contact with authority across agencies.
-This official should have sign-off authority on a whole-of-government strategy, cross agency coordination, and government-wide resource allocation.
+Leading US official: A senior-level US government official who reports to the President, Vice President, or Cabinet member could provide a central point of contact with authority across agencies.
+This official would facilitate a whole-of-government strategy, cross agency coordination, and government-wide resource allocation.

 Funding.
 Resource allocation is critical to enable priority attention and action.
 This can take many forms but should include a White House announcement that commits new funds and leverages existing funding, and that instructs agencies - through a Cross Agency Priority - to integrate funding allocations for children and youth into their budget plans and reporting.
 The President’s annual budget request to Congress needs to include robust funding recommendations for this priority.